stfc/PSyclone/doc/developer_guide/transformations.rst

    underlying fparser2 tree.
 In the future the NEMO API will output code from the PSyIR representation using the back-ends provided.

-2) if the indices of the ranges in different loops that are going to be modified to use a loop index are not the same then the transformation raises an exception.
+2) if the indices of the ranges in different array accesses that are going to be modified to use a loop index are not the same then the transformation raises an exception.
 For example ``a(1:2) = b(2:3)``.
 Issue #814 captures removing this limitation.